 9.1 Introduction

 In order to implement the presented use case based on oneM2M, required procedures are classified and shown below.
 This clause focuses on the core semantic aspects.
 Typical common aspects such as the creation of appropriate access control policies are not included.
-The interested reader is referred to other developer guides, e.g. TR-0025i.5 [i.5].
+The interested reader is referred to other developer guides, e.g. oneM2M TR-0025 [i.5].

 Application Registration: This procedure contains sensor application registration and smartphone application registration.